 The phenomenon can be particularly damaging to changes in cybersecurity policies, especially among employees whose jobs are not inherently technical.
 A lack of understanding of cybersecurity’s importance and an inherent resentence to change can cause huge problems for the security of your infrastructure.

 The obvious response to finding a security flaw in your network is to fix it, right?
 It’s all well and good if this happens behind the scenes, but you may have some trouble if it involves your staff.
 Changes in things such as password policies, folder/file permissions, and login authentication is likely to be met with opposition.
 Don’t worry, though – there’s no mutiny happening here!
 Studies show that older and more uniform organizational cultures have trouble adapting to change.
 It’s just a part of the human condition to feel most comfortable with what we already know, even if it’s not working.
 Your employees’ attitudes towards cybersecurity are no different.

 Sadly, there is no way around it; it’s going to happen.
 The only way forward is through.
 Even gradual changes are going to be difficult.

 If you are to overcome cultural inertia, you will need the help of all your employees.
 Without constant lines of communication and willingness to hear them out, there’s no way they will learn to accept change.
 Each and every individual will have to come to the decision that this change is for the best.
 And while that sounds like a tall order, it’s made much smoother with comprehensive planning.
 Your changes must be planned, tested, and truly believed before they will be accepted.
+Don’t let cultural inertia hurt your IT security!
 The only thing holding your business back… is you.